Skip to main content

 • Allowable: Travel must be allowed under the terms of the award.

-• Allocable: The travel is necessary to fulfill the programmatic objectives of the award charged for the travel expense.
+• Allocable: The travel is necessary to fulfill the programmatic objectives of the award, and the travel expense is charged.

 • Reasonable: The travel costs are reasonable and not excessive.
-Examples of excessive travel costs include stays at luxury hotels, expensive restaurants, and the use of limousines.
+Examples of excessive travel costs include stays at luxury hotels, dining at expensive restaurants, and limousine service.
 The trip must specifically benefit the project.

 • The trip must have prior written approval on file.